 But when you think about it, the CCA is actually a measurement of how much electrical power it can crank out for 30 seconds before it runs flat.
 Think about starting a car in the dead of winter.

 Let me rephrase that for you.
 Car batteries with a higher CCA means greater starting power.
+So if you got a sports car like that beautiful Corvette C5, you need a battery with enough juice to start that Ls1 V8.

 Now think about this again for a second: when you start the vehicle, the battery not only needs to supply the starter with maximum power.
 It also needs to send electrical power to the vehicle CPU, fuel pumps, injectors, and dashboard instruments.
 If the battery is not fully charged, unable to hold a charge, or is incapable of supplying a large amount of current upon starting the vehicle, the motor won’t turn.
 This is bad news, more so if you’re stuck in a cold winter morning.